British Rail: Preserved lines

+Night trains

+When the railways came into public ownership in 1948, British Railways inherited a number of night train services from the Big Four.
+Sleeping car services were operated on the West and East coast routes and GWR mainlines to several destinations.
+Routes included London Paddington to Birkenhead Woodside, Manchester Piccadilly to Plymouth, Liverpool Lime Street to London Euston and the Night Ferry sleeper from London Victoria to Brussels and Paris.
+On Privatisation saw the services broken up in February 1996 and the rolling stock repainted into the new liveries, with the last ever BR service being a Scottish sleeper from Euston in 1997.

 Marine services

 Ships

 British Railways operated ships from its formation in 1948 on several routes.
 Many ships were acquired on nationalisation, and others were built for operation by British Railways or its later subsidiary, Sealink.
 Those ships capable of carrying rail vehicles were classed under TOPS as Class 99.